MH-Alsubhi/ud-Logs-Analysis/README.md

 ### Introduction
 This tool coded using [python](https://www.python.org/) to:

- - Connect to database.
+ 1. Connect to database.
- - Execute queries.
+ 2. Execute queries.
- - Analysis results.
+ 3. Analysis results.
- - Format and print informative reports.
+ 4. Format and print informative reports.

-### Current reports that tool provided:
+ This project sets up a mock PostgreSQL database for a fictional news website.
+The provided Python script uses the psycopg2 library to query the database and produce a report that answers the following three questions:

- - Display most popular three articles of all time.
+ 1. **What are the most popular three articles of all time?**
- - Show most popular article authors of all time.
+ 2. **Who are the most popular article authors of all time?**
- - Report how many days did more than 1% of requests lead to errors.
+ 3. **On which days did more than 1% of requests lead to errors?**

 ### Requirements:
 |Requirement| Version
 |--|--|